KatherineMichel/katherinemichel.github.io/doc/blog/travel/southwest-headquarters-tour-2026.md

 This 1 million dollar P28 simulator was our first simulator experience.
 Although 23 are in use, they do not have the realism of the CAE simulators we would see later.

 ![](southwest-headquarters-tour-2026/simulator.jpg)
-While real "turbine house" can be logged in this simulator, it also causes real motion sickness.
+While real "turbine house" can be logged in this simulator.

 ![](southwest-headquarters-tour-2026/simulator.jpg)